schruste/docker-learned_IE/README.md

 * The next columns labelled as *N__x__* give the approximation with the learned infinite elements with __x__ degrees of freedom.

 The analytic (Fig. 1(a,b)) and learned poles (Fig.1(a,b) and Fig.8) of dtn are output to the terminal while running the script.

-Moreover, the data for creating the plots of the solution with learned infinite elements using `N=6` is available in the created files
-*jump-learned-omega_inf__x__-N6.vtk*.
+The relative L^2-eror for the scattering of a plane wave is available in the file *jump-l2_relerr.dat*.
+The first column `N` is as above.
+The other columns labelled as `kInf__x__` contain the results for the respective wavenumbers k infinity, e.g. __x__  = __8__.
+Moreover, the data for creating the plot of the reference solution shown in the inset of Fig. 8 c) is available in *jump-sol-k_inf8.vtk*.

 ## 6.4 Waveguide (Fig.1 (c ) and Fig. 9)

 Change to the directory `scripts/6_4_waveguide`.
 Run the file `python3 waveguide.py`.

-* Fig.1(c ): The real and imaginary part for the dtn are available in the files *waveguide-dtn-omega16.5-real.dat* and *waveguide-dtn-omega16.5-imag.dat* respectively.
+* Fig.1(c ): The real and imaginary part for dtn are available in the files *waveguide-dtn-k16.5-real.dat* and *waveguide-dtn-k16.5-imag.dat* respectively.
   The first column `lam` contains the sample points and the second column the values of dtn.
-* Fig.9(a): The dtn approximation with learned IEs is also contained in the file `waveguide-dtn-omega16.5-imag.dat`.
+* Fig.9(a): The dtn approximation with learned IEs is also contained in the file `waveguide-dtn-k16.5-imag.dat`.
-  Column *N__k__* contain the results for __k__ infinite elements degrees of freedom.
-The values of the reference dtn at the eigenvalues (black crosses) are given in the file *waveguide-dtn-omega16.5-interp.dat*.
+  Column *N__j__* contain the results for __j__ infinite elements degrees of freedom.
+The values of the reference dtn at the eigenvalues (black crosses) are given in the file *waveguide-dtn-k16.5-interp.dat*.
 The second column contains the values of the real part and the third the values for the imaginary part.
   The location of the learned poles is output to the terminal while running the script.
-* Fig.9(b): The file `waveguide-omega16.5.dat` contains the relative L^2-error.
+* Fig.9(b): The file `waveguide-k16.5.dat` contains the relative L^2-error.
 The first column gives the number `N` of infinite element dofs.
-  The next columns give the results for different polynomial degrees of the finite elements, so *p__k__* means order=__k__.
+  The next columns give the results for different polynomial degrees of the finite elements, so *p__j__* means order=__j__.
 The file
-  *waveguide-refsol-omega16.5.vtk* contains the data for the plot of the sample solution shown in the inset.
+  *waveguide-refsol-k16.5.vtk* contains the data for the plot of the sample solution shown in the inset.

 ## 6.5 VAL-C model (Fig.1(d), Fig.2, Fig. 10 and Table 1)